wenwkich/graphrag-ollama-config/README.md

 Double check the parameters in `.env` and `settings.yaml`, make sure in `setting.yaml`, it should be "community_reports" instead of "community_report"

-Then tune the prompts (this is important, this will generate a much better result)
+Then finetune the prompts (this is important, this will generate a much better result)
 ```
 python -m graphrag.prompt_tune --root . --no-entity-types
 ```